Pomors: Genetics

 According to genetic studies, the Pomors are more closely related to the indigenous Uralic peoples of the region than to the population of Veliky Novgorod.
 Their population is very diverse, with the Pomors of Onega Coast, Winter Coast and Summer Coast being divided by a genetic distance comparable to the one between Eastern Slavs, Balts and Finno-Ugric peoples of the region.
 Within the Pomor cluster, the Onega Coast is especially close to Finnic-speaking ethnicities of Russia like Karelians or Veps people, the Summer Coast shows Scandinavian admixture due to medieval contact and the Winter Coast population is rather isolated with some affinities to specific populations of Finland and Sweden.
 None of them show close links to Novgorod populations, putting traditional Russian historiography into question.
-Along the coasts, Y-DNA haplogroups I1, R1a, and N3 each comprise about a quarter of the overall gene pool, with R1b and I2 at about 8% each, while inland Pomor populations are split around half-half between haplogroups N and R1a and generally very distant from the Onega Pomors of the three coasts.
+Along the coasts, Y-DNA haplogroups I1, R1a, and N3 each comprise about a quarter of the overall gene pool, with R1b and I2 at about 8% each, and inland Pomor populations are split around half-half between haplogroups N and R1a and generally very distant from the Onega Pomors of the three coasts.

 The closest group to the coast dwellers are the Saami people with a genetic distance of 0.17, followed by Finns and Swedes with 0.28 each.
 The genetic distance to Novgorodians stands at 0.72–0.88, and the one to non-coastal Pomors in Pinezhsky (0.86) and Leshukonsky (0.97) districts, surprisingly, even higher.
 Pomors, like the Nenets and Saami, show a high frequency of the haplotype DRB104-DQA10301-DQB1*0302, which is not common in either Caucasians or East Asians, but in Amerindian populations, pointing to an ancient northern Eurasian gene pool.
 Pomors also share an Arctic component that is also present farther West in Norwegians and Finns, while being farther away from Muscovite Russians.
-Mezen Pomors are among the populations with the highest Ancient North Eurasian ancestry, alongside the Western Siberian Mansi people and Andeans, but also show smaller but significant East Siberian admixture, with about 15% neo-Siberian Nganasan-like ancestry among inland Pomors.
+Mezen Pomors are among the populations with the highest Ancient North Eurasian ancestry, alongside the Western Siberian Mansi people and Andeans, and additionally show smaller but significant East Siberian admixture, with about 15% neo-Siberian Nganasan-like ancestry among inland Pomors.